 Foreign wire transfers are a way to electronically send money abroad.
 Consumers often use wire transfers for large payments when foreign exchange rates are favorable and the sender knows the foreign exchange rate equivalent before he makes the transfer.

 U.S. citizens and residents are taxed on income from all sources, not just income earned domestically.
 That means if someone wires you money from a foreign country as a form of income, you must report it on your tax return.
 Foreign wages, nonemployee compensation, interest and dividends are taxed at the same tax rate as their domestic counterparts.

 Foreign Bank Accounts

 In an effort to deter citizens from hiding income abroad, the IRS imposes certain reporting regulations for foreign financial accounts.
 The Bank Secrecy Act requires citizens to report foreign financial accounts if the aggregate value of the accounts ever exceeds $10,000 during the year.
 You're not necessarily taxed on the financial account balances; the IRS just wants a record of which citizens are holding large amounts of assets abroad.

 In the eyes of the IRS, gifts are not income and are not taxable to the recipient.
 However, the IRS does require taxpayers to report especially large gifts that they've received from abroad.
-A taxpayer must file Form 3520 if she receives more than $100,000 in gifts from nonresident aliens, foreign persons and foreign estates, or if she receives more than $13,258 in gifts from foreign corporations or foreign partnerships.
+A taxpayer must file Form 3520 if she receives more than $100,000 in gifts from nonresident aliens, foreign persons and foreign estates, or if she receives more than $16,815 in gifts from foreign corporations or foreign partnerships.